 Blue Mojito

 The Blue Mojito is a stunning twist on a classic cocktail.
-That’s because blue curaçao gives this cocktail a color that will make you dream of crystal-clear waters and sandy beaches.
+Like its namesake, the blue mojito is a blend of rum, lime juice, sugar syrup, and mint topped with bubbly water.
+But this blue curaçao cocktail will make you dream of crystal-clear waters and sandy beaches.

-a bright blue mojito cocktail in a highball glass garnished with mint and lime.
+bright blue cocktail in a highball glass garnished with mint and lime.

 Jump to: